Login

 Professor Leonie Quinn is the leader of the Quinn Group at the Australian National University.
 For more information, please visit the Quinn Group website.

-Amanda Fintan - Consumer and Community Representative
+Consumer and Community Representative

 Amanda Fintan is a seasoned leader with over 25 years of experience in the not-for-profit sector.
 Currently serving as Associate Director of Development at the University of Canberra, Amanda drives strategic philanthropic fundraising initiatives supporting research, student assistance, and campus development.